hannestschofenig/tschofenig-ids/lamps-nonce/draft-tschofenig-lamps-nonce-cmp-est.md

 help of nonces.

-This document specifies how nonces are provided by an RA/CA to the end entity for inclusion in evidence.
+This document specifies how nonces are provided by an RA/CA to the end entity for inclusion in Evidence.

 --- middle

 #  Introduction

+Several protocols have been standardized to automate the management of certificates, such as certificate issuance, CA certificate provisioning, certificate renewal and certificate revocation.

-Certificate Management Protocol (CMP) {{I-D.ietf-lamps-rfc4210bis}}
+The Certificate Management Protocol (CMP) {{I-D.ietf-lamps-rfc4210bis}}
 defines protocol messages for X.509v3 certificate creation and management.
-CMP provides interactions between client systems and PKI components, such as a Registration Authority (RA) and a Certification Authority (CA).
-Enrollment over Secure Transport (EST) {{RFC7030}} is another popular protocol for the management of certificates, which provides a sub-set of the features offered by CMP.
+CMP provides interactions between end entities and PKI components, such as a Registration Authority (RA) and a Certification Authority (CA).

+Enrollment over Secure Transport (EST) {{RFC7030}} is another certificate management protocol, which provides a sub-set of the features offered by CMP.

-Both protocols allow an RA/CA to inform an end entity about the information it has to provide in a certification request.
-When an end entity places attestation Evidence in a Certificate Signing Request (CSR) it may need to demonstrate freshness of the provided Evidence.
-This extension to a CSR is described in
+An end entity requesting a certificate from a Certification Authority (CA) may wish to offer believable claims about the protections afforded to the corresponding private key, such as whether the private key resides on a hardware security module or the protection capabilities provided by the hardware.

+To convey these claims in Evidence, as part of remote attestation, the remote attestation extension {{I-D.ietf-lamps-csr-attestation}} has been defined.
+It describes how to encode Evidence produced by an Attester for inclusion in Certificate Signing Requests (CSRs), and any certificates necessary for validating it.

+A Verifier or Relying Party might need to learn the point in time an Evidence has been produced.
+This is essential in deciding whether the included Claims can be considered fresh, meaning they still reflect the latest state of the Attester.

-{{I-D.ietf-lamps-csr-attestation}}.
-Attestation technology today, such as {{TPM20}} and {{I-D.tschofenig-rats-psa-token}}, often accomplishes this task via the help of nonces.
-A discussion of freshness approaches for Evidence is found in Section 10 of
+Attestation technology available today, such as {{TPM20}} and
+{{I-D.tschofenig-rats-psa-token}}, often accomplish freshness with the help of nonces.
+More details about ensuring freshness of Evidence can be found in Section 10 of {{RFC9334}}.
-{{RFC9334}}.

-To include a nonce in Evidence by the Attester at the an end entity it is necessary to obtain this nonce from the Relying Party, i.e. RA/CA in our use case, first.
-Since the CSR itself is a 'one-shot' message the CMP/EST protocols are used to obtain the nonce from the RA/CA.
+Since an end entity needs to obtain a nonce from the Verifier via the Relying Party, this leads to an additional roundtrip.
+The CSR is, however, a one-shot message.
+For this reason CMP and EST are used by the end entity to obtain the nonce from the RA/CA.

-CMP already offers a mechanism to request information from the RA/CA prior to a certification request.
+CMP and EST conveniently offer a mechanism to request information from the RA/CA prior to a certification request.
-The same is true for EST.

 Once the nonce
 is obtained the end entity can issue an API call to the Attester